skyzh/core-os-riscv/README.md

 ## Documentation

 Documentation of this repo is automatically built and deployed with Travis.
+You may view online version [here](https://skyzh.github.io/core-os-riscv/kernel/).

 ```bash
 make docs